 That’s the highest level since the 2009-2010 flu season, but well below the 70% target that the Department of Health and Human Services set in 2010 for the entire population.

-The vaccination rate varied by race and ethnicity, with 51% of non-Hispanic white people getting the vaccine compared with 44.7% of the non-Hispanic Black population.
-Among Hispanic people, 46.4% got vaccinated.
+The vaccination rate varied by race and ethnicity, with 54.8% of non-Hispanic white people getting the vaccine compared with 45.7% of non-Hispanic Black people.
+Among Hispanic people, 46.6% got vaccinated.

 It is too early to say if the COVID-19 pandemic will affect flu vaccination rates.
 For the coming flu season, the CDC recommends all people older than six months without a conflicting health condition should get a vaccine “to protect yourself and the people around you from flu, and to help reduce the strain on healthcare systems responding to the COVID-19 pandemic.”
 The agency notes that while the flu shares some symptoms with COVID-19, they are different, and a flu vaccine won’t protect a person from coronavirus.